carbon-design-system/sveld/README.md

 #### Explicitly typing contexts

-There are several ways to provide type information for contexts:
+There are several ways to type contexts:

 **Option 1: Inline JSDoc on variables (recommended)**